How to use a meth burning stove safely

 Fill the burner with the meths from the fuel bottle (There is an art to this.
 You may have to let it settle and top it up after a minute or so) you should only fill this to about 2/3rds its depth.
 Practice this in training.

-Understand that methylated spirits (Meths) are highly flammable and should be treated with respect.
-Carry Meths in small quantities in an approved metal or hard plastic container which has a water tight screw top.
-Custom made liquid fuel bottles have holes in their screw stoppers which allows Meths to be poured at a sensible rate and which allows the flow to be controlled very easily.
+Understand that methylated spirits (meths) are highly flammable and should be treated with respect.
+Carry Meths in small quantities in an approved metal or hard plastic container which is clearly labelled to reduce the risk of accidental consumption and has a water tight screw top.
+Custom made liquid fuel bottles are highly recommended and have holes in their screw stoppers which allows meths to be poured at a sensible rate and which allows the flow to be controlled very easily.